EvanStrittmatter16/Portfolio/docs/syllabus.md

 ## Belonging

-BelongingEveryone who is registered for this course belongs here and has valuable contributions to make to our class.
-Our diversity of backgrounds, experiences, and viewpoints will enrich theclassroom, and our mutual respect will grant us all the grace to make mistakes and learn from them.
+Everyone who is registered for this course belongs here and has valuable contributions to make to our class.
+Our diversity of backgrounds, experiences, and viewpoints will enrich the classroom, and our mutual respect will enable us to feel comfortable making mistakes and learning from them.